Police: Man shot assisted living worker to stop 'thievery' - WTMJ

 DENVER (AP) — A 95-year-old Colorado man accused of shooting and killing a maintenance worker at his assisted living center told police he was tired of staffers stealing money from him and decided to shoot the man to make the thefts stop, according to a court document released Thursday.

-Okey Payne was arrested in his room at Legacy Assisted Living in Lafayette, 22 miles (35 kilometers) north of Denver on Wednesday.
+Okey Payne was arrested Wednesday in his room at Legacy Assisted Living in Lafayette, 22 miles (35 kilometers) north of Denver.
 Investigators say he shot Ricardo Medina-Rojas after confronting him about $200 that he said was missing from his wallet.

-Medina-Rojas, who Payne said “mumbled something” before he shot him once in the head, was taken to the hospital and died later in the day.
+Payne said Medina-Rojas “mumbled something” before he shot him once in the head.
+Medina-Rojas later died at a hospital.

+An arrest affidavit from police says Payne said he confronted another man about the money that he noticed was missing from his wallet on Monday but that man, whose name was redacted from the report, did not reply to him.

 He also told investigators that he should have waited to talk to another man, whose name was redacted, and shot him instead.
-Still, he said he is glad the “thievery” will stop.
+Still, Payne said he is glad the “thievery” will stop.

-“Okey stated it was too bad he had to “waste” him (Ricardo), but he’s hoping if something good comes from all this this is that the stealing will stop,” the report said.
+“Okey stated it was too bad he had to ‘waste’ him (Ricardo), but he’s hoping if something good comes from all this is that the stealing will stop,” the report said.

-Payne was being held on suspicion of first-degree murder as well as menacing for allegedly waving his handgun at two people who tried to help the victim after he was shot.
+Payne was being held on suspicion of first-degree murder as well as menacing because he’s accused of waving his handgun at two people who tried to help the victim.
 It’s not known if he has a lawyer yet.
 He is due to make his first court appearance Friday.

-According to the report, Payne used a .45 caliber Automatic Colt Pistol that his father used during World War I to shoot Medina-Rojas.
-He told investigators that center staff had taken two other firearms he owned and put them in an off-site storage unit.
+According to the report, Payne used a .45 caliber Automatic Colt Pistol that his father had used during World War I. He told investigators that center staff had taken two other firearms he owned and put them in an off-site storage unit.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.